poorjude/voting-for-transaction/README.md

 ### Explanation of the base contract

-`VotingForTransaction` is the contract that implements mechanism of both voting for transaction between set of voters and making of this transaction in case of having enough votes.
+`VotingForTransaction` is the contract that implements mechanism of both voting for a transaction between set of voters and making of this transaction in case of having enough votes.

 **Voting mechanism**: pre-set voters (ETH addresses) can make a proposal of transaction and then during pre-set strict amount of time all voters can see it and vote for it.
 If a voter does not like the proposal, he/she should just do nothing - vote automatically counts as "against".
 Further, if proposal got enough votes (50% + 1), anyone among voters can make a transaction (but only one time!).
 If time passes but there was not enough votes or noone wanted to make a transaction then voting for this proposal is ended and voters can suggest a new one.